76616c6172/n-i-x/README.md

 nix shell <packages...> (drop into ephemeral nix shell with specified packages)
 nix rollback (roll back one generation from the nix log output)
 nix rollback <number> (roll back to generation <number> from the nix log output)
+nix manifest (show nix manifest.json for the current profile)

+n-i-x automatically stores a "live copy" of ~/.nix-profile/manifest.json in ~/.config/n-i-x/manifest.json under version control.
+The idea is to be able to easily replicate this single profile on other machines by copying it to ~/.nix-profile/manifest.json and running `n-i-x upgrade`.

 ## Installation